 This feature requires Author user level or higher and is part of paid features.

 To further enhance the design of your marketing campaigns, you can add a background image to a Code your own template in MailChimp’s Template Builder.
-Background images can only be added to these custom-coded HTML templates, and are not supported by our other template types.

 Custom HTML templates are an advanced feature and are recommended for users familiar with custom coding.
 Contact your developer, or hire a MailChimp Expert if you need assistance.